loopwerk/loopwerk.io/content/articles/2026-01-19-django-tasks-review.md

 ## What Django 6.0 adds

 Django 6.0 introduces a brand new tasks framework.
-It’s not a queue, not a worker system, and not a scheduler.
+It's not a queue, not a worker system, and not a scheduler.
 It only defines background work in a first-party, Django-native way, and provides hooks for someone else to execute that work.

 As an abstraction, this is clean and sensible.
 It gives Django a shared language for background execution and removes a long-standing blind spot in the framework.
 But it also stops there.